Mesothelioma claim settles for £840,000 – the importance of specialist legal and medical support

 One unusual factor of the case was the claim for additional Inheritance Tax that would potentially become payable on a holiday home P had purchased for cash (he had built up a portfolio of shares as a result of being a very astute investor) on behalf of the family, including his sons, a couple of years before his diagnosis.
 He would have survived for 7 years but for his diagnosis with mesothelioma and if he had no IHT would have been due.

 The claim did not settle at the settlement meeting, but it was settled a couple of weeks later.
 Shortly afterwards, sadly, P’s condition deteriorated and he died.
-He had only wanted to ensure his family’s financial security – as he had always done – and was very pleased that he had been able to settle the claim personally and at full value.
+He had wanted to ensure his family’s financial security – as he had always done – and was very pleased that he had been able to settle the claim personally and at full value.

 P’s experience illustrates the importance of securing specialist advice – both legal and medical.
-P had complete faith in Dr Lester and the immunotherapy treatment he received meant he had hope for an enhanced life expectancy, and that he outlived his original prognosis by more than a year.
+P had complete faith in Dr Lester and the immunotherapy treatment he received meant he had hope for an enhanced life expectancy, and indeed he outlived his original prognosis by more than a year.
 The speedy issue of proceedings and the receipt of the interim payments (£200,000 was received) meant he and his family could stop worrying so much about the costs of the treatment he needed and the legal process itself.

 It was a pleasure to have been able to act so speedily to help P and his family.
-The asbestos claims pre-action protocol and the specialist asbestos judges in the High Court should work to ensure that claims can proceed very speedily, and for the early receipt of interim payments.
+The asbestos claims pre action protocol and the specialist asbestos judges in the High Court should work to ensure that claims can proceed very quickly, and for the early receipt of interim payments.
 However this was not the first time we had reviewed a file from P’s previous solicitors where matters had proceeded very slowly, and there was evidence they were not up to date with the current legal procedures and developments in medical treatment.